 What is a Cookie?

-Cookies might be placed by the website you are visiting (‘first party cookies’) or they might be placed by other websites who run content on the page you are visiting (‘third party cookies’).
+Cookies might be placed by the website you are visiting (‘first-party cookies’) or they might be placed by other websites that run content on the page you are visiting (‘third-party cookies).

 A cookie is an uncomplicated text file that is kept on your computer or mobile device by a website’s server and only that server would be able to recover or read the contents of that cookie.
 Every cookie is distinctive to your web browser.